Let Big Bear Real Estate help you with buying your new home in Troy

 Step 8 – Close the deal

-The estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a narrow range of accuracy.
-I'll review the estimate and let you know if everything looks adequate.
+The estimate rests on the loan amount.
+RESPA requirements order that it has to contain all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if everything looks good.

 Then we'll close on your house.
-This should occur at a title company or escrow office and is often a smooth and pleasant occurrence.
+This will probably take place at a title company or escrow office and is often a smooth and peaceful occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, just call me at 802-744-6844 or e-mail me at .
+And if you have any questions, just contact me at 802-744-6844 or e-mail me at .